validatedpatterns/docs/medical-edge/index.md

 - Red Hat OpenShift GitOps (ArgoCD)
 - Red Hat Quay (Container image registry)
 - Red Hat AMQ Streams (Apache Kafka Event Broker)
+- Grafana dashboard (OpenShift Grafana Operator)
 - Open Data Hub
 - S3 storage

 ## Architecture
-At a high level this requires a management hub, for DevOps and GitOps, and and infrastructure that extends to more than one managed clusters running on private or public clouds.
+At a high level this requires a management hub, for the applications and GitOps management, and infrastructure that extends to more than one managed clusters running for medical facilities on private or public clouds.

 [![Multi-Cloud Architecture](/images/medical-edge/edge-medical-diagnosis-marketing-slide.png)](/images/medical-edge/edge-medical-diagnosis-marketing-slide.png)

+Components are running on OpenShift either at the data center or at the medical facility (or public cloud running OpenShift).

 ### Logical Diagram